A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 4. Do you have a private bath?
 Will you share an apartment?

-5. Does the residence have its own dog or cat?
-Can residents bring their own pets?
-What are the restrictions on pets?
+5. Does the residence have a community pet?
+Can residents bring their pets?
+What are the restrictions regarding pets?
+For example, are fish allowed but not mammals, or do dogs need to be under a certain weight?

-6. Can residents bring their own furniture and decor?
+6. Can residents bring their furniture and decor?
 Are any furnishings provided?

 7. Is there a separate thermostat in your room?